Last month BOSCH released eMTB mode, a hotly anticipated software update that is available for the BOSCH Performance Line CX mid-drive system.

 Thanks to Guy for taking the time to share his experiences.

 If you want to get Bosch eMTB mode installed on your ebike then book your ebike in for a standard service with us and it is included as part of the service.
-If you just want the update then we can do that too for just $25.
+If you just want the update then we can do that too.
 Book your ebike in here.